Expulsion of the Chagossians: Chagossians

 Significant demographic shifts in the island population began in 1962 when the French-financed Mauritian company Societé Huilière de Diego et Peros, which had consolidated ownership of all the plantations in the Chagos in 1883, sold the plantations to the Seychelles company Chagos-Agalega Company, which then owned the entire Chagos Archipelago, except for six acres at the mouth of the Diego Garcia lagoon.
 Thus, at no time did anyone living on the islands actually own a piece of real property there.
 Even the resident managers of the plantations were simply employees of absentee landlords.

-In the 1930s, Father Dussercle reported that 60% of the plantation workers were "Children of the Isles"; that is, born in the Chagos.
+In the 1930s, Fr.
+Roger Dussercle reported that 60% of the plantation workers were "Children of the Isles"; that is, born in the Chagos.
 However, beginning in 1962, the Chagos-Agalega Company began hiring Seychellois contract workers almost exclusively, along with a few from Mauritius, as many of the Ilois left the Chagos because of the change in management; by 1964, 80% of the population were Seychellois under 18-month or 2-year contracts.

 At this same time, the UK and U.S. began talks with the objective of establishing a military base in the Indian Ocean region.
-The base would need to be on British Territory as the U.S. had no possessions in the region.
-The U.S. was deeply concerned with the stability of the host nation of any potential base, and sought an unpopulated territory, to avoid the U.N.'s decolonisation requirements and the resulting political issues of sovereignty or anti-Western sentiment.
+The base would need to be on British Territory, as the U.S. had no possessions in the region.
+The U.S. was deeply concerned with the stability of the host nation of any potential base, and sought an unpopulated territory, to avoid the U.N.'s decolonization requirements and the resulting political issues of sovereignty or anti-Western sentiment.
 The political posture of an independent Mauritius, from which the remote British islands of the central Indian Ocean were administered, was not clearly known, but was of a nature expected to work against the security of the base.

 As a direct result of these geopolitical concerns, the British Colonial Office recommended to the UK Government in October 1964 to detach the Chagos from Mauritius.